 December is a time of deep dormancy for deciduous hedges so if you want to drastically reduce the size of a hedge, December is a good moment before the hard frosts set in.
 While you are at it, remove any diseased or damaged branches which may be entry points for infection.
 Before you do any pruning, sharpen your pruning saws, secateurs and loppers so that you make good clean cuts.

-After you have pruned your fruit trees try to shred any prunings as useful additions to your compost heap, or leave them in a pile for a year after which time they can be used as a mulch around the bottom of the tree to keep weeds at bay and to put back into the soil all the nutrients they took out.
+After you have pruned your fruit trees, try to shred any prunings as useful additions to your compost heap, or leave them in a pile for a year after which time they can be used as a mulch around the bottom of the tree to keep weeds at bay and to put back into the soil all the nutrients they took out.

 Once the leaves have all fallen, any frost free day between now and February is an ideal time to prune the fruit trees with pips not stones, i.e. apples, pears, figs etc but not cherries and plums.
-We have made a range of videos about pruning to help you.

 Use a winter wash based on plant oils, to destroy overwintering eggs of many pests.
 These washes can damage foliage so it is worth checking that all the leaves on your trees have fallen and protect any surrounding grasses or plants with polythene.